Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

 - **The Pursuit of Excellence Nomination Scholarship (同济大学追求卓越学生提名奖)** (the highest honor @ Tongji), May 2024.
 - **Qi Di Scholarship (启迪奖学金)** (the highest honor @ the College, sponsored by Prof. Qidi Wu (吴启迪), former deputy minister of education and former president of Tongji), May 2024.
 - **First Prize** in “Challenge Cup” National College Students Contest of Extracurricular Academic and Scientific Work, Research Track, Oct 2023.
-("Challenge Cup" is the most influential research competition among university students in China, especially the Research Track.)
 - **Best Conference Paper Finalist**, IEEE Conference on Advanced Robotics and Mechatronics (ARM), Jul 2023.
 - **Gold Prize** in the 6th China (Shanghai) International Exhibition of Inventions, Jun 2023.